fracta7/crafter/README.md

 List of key features and functionalities of the project.

-- UI for recipe steps
+- Crafting steps for multiple items
 - List of raw materials for recipe list
 - Tracking leftovers
-- add multiple recipes for single item
-- add recipe switch between multiple recipes
+- Recipe switch between multiple recipes

 ## TODOs

 List of features to do:

 - Using existing items from inventory
-- Recipe tree visualization
-- Adding new items and recipes
+- Adding custom items and recipes
+- Tipped Arrows
+- Online registry updates

 ## Building